 I added a section of .020″ (.508mm) scrap to provide more gluing surface, then glued the new floor piece into place.
 And though not evident in these photos, I also thinned the edge of the resin floor where the actual floors of these sections just sort of hangs out:

 One of the (several, I think) things I’d wanted to add before painting and forgot to do was the plumbing around the tops of the fuel tanks, so I added it:

-Then the floor and oil filter housings were painted OD Green (Tamiya XF-62):
+Then the floor and oil filter housings were painted Tamiya XF-62 Olive Drab:

-To prepare for Tamiya’s Flat White (XF-2), I masked off the interior parts I don’t want to paint white:
+To prepare for Tamiya XF-2 Flat White, I masked off the interior parts I don’t want to paint white: